portainer/portainer-docs/docs/v2.0/kubernetes/volumes/inspect.md

 # Inspect a volume

-In Portainer, you will capable to inspect volumes that you mounted in Kubernetes Pod.
+In Portainer, you can inspect volumes that you mounted in a Kubernetes Pod.

 ## Inspecting a Volume

-To inspect a volume, go to <b>Volumes</b> and the choose the volume you want inspect.
+Go to <b>Volumes</b> and then choose the volume you want inspect.

-In a first view, you will able to see the following data:
+In the first view, you will see the following data:

 * Resource pool where this volume was saved
-* Used By: Name of the app that's using the volume
+* Used By: Name of the app that is using the volume
 * Storage: What is the storage
 * Size
-* Created: Information about who and when was created.
+* Created: Information about who and when it was created.

 ![volumes](assets/inspect-1.png)

-After you click in the volume, you will see three tabs, in the first one, you will information about the volume itself.
+After select the volume, you will see three tabs, in the first one, you will information about the volume itself.

 ![volumes](assets/inspect-2.png)

-In the tab <b>events</b>, you will see the events related to this volume:
+In the <b>events</b> tab you will see the events related to this volume:

 ![volumes](assets/inspect-3.png)

-And the YAML tab, you will see the configuration of this volume in YAML format.
-From this tab, you can copy the content and save in a file.
+And the YAML tab you will see the configuration of this volume in YAML format.
+From this tab, you can copy and save the content as a backup.

 ![volumes](assets/inspect-4.png)